When Does Group Invariant Learning Survive Spurious Correlations?: Formalization of group invariant learning

 \section{Formalization of group invariant learning}

 In this section, we introduce the problem setting and formalization of the scheme of group-IL.

-\paragraph{Notations.} Consider the problem of learning a classifier $f: \mathcal{X} \rightarrow \mathcal{Y}$, which maps a value $x \in \mathcal{X}$ of the input variable $X$ to a value $y \in \mathcal{Y}$ of the target variable $Y$.
+Consider the task of learning a classifier $f: \mathcal{X} \rightarrow \mathcal{Y}$, which maps a value $x \in \mathcal{X}$ of the input variable $X$ to a value $y \in \mathcal{Y}$ of the target variable $Y$.
 For example, map an image of horse on grass to the label `horse'.
-We denote $x_{inv}$ as the essential features of input $x$ which define its class label (e.g. the shape of the horse), while $x_{sp}$ as features of $x$ should not inform the label of $x$ (e.g. the grass background). $X_{inv}$, $X_{sp}$ denote the corresponding random variables.
-Now suppose a dataset $\mathcal{D}$ of the task is sampled from a probability distribution $\mathbb{P}(\mathcal{X}\times \mathcal{Y})$.
-The target is then to learn a \emph{spurious-free} predictor modeling $\mathbb{P}(Y|X_{inv})$, which is supposed to have invariant performance on any different domain $D'$.
+We denote $x_{inv}$ as the essential features of an instance $x$ of the input variable $X$ which define its class label (e.g. the shape of the horse), while $x_{sp}$ as features of $x$ should not inform the label of $x$ (e.g. the grass background). $X_{inv}$, $X_{sp}$ denote the corresponding random variables.
+The target is then to learn a \emph{spurious-free} predictor whose predictions only depend on the feature $x_{inv}$, thus is supposed to have invariant performance on any dataset.